sergeyk/vislab/tasks.md

 ## Fixes

+## Today

+- make sure that image_url is part of wikipaintings, and test feature.py

+- Replace classifier: VW -> caffe
+    - In feature.py, output to several HDF5 files (of max size 2GB) instead of just one.
+    - Modify Caffe to be able to take label file as separate from feature file.
+    - Modify Caffe to be able to take multiple feature files (should be easy, as separate layers).

+- Replace convnet feature computation: decaf -> caffe
+    - Compute multiple levels of convnet at once.

+- Check out Helen's tags for the flickr dataset

 ## Next

-Aphrodite integration
-- put Adobe copyright text in relevant files
-- integrate feature.py and _feature.py: right now, messy nesting
+- Generate Sphinx autodoc and display it on my doc page
+- Compute pairwise distances for images for different features

-Features
+- Features
-    - Use caffe with HDF5DataLayer instead of vowpal wabbit classifier
-        - Output to several HDF5 files instead of just one.
-        - Modify Caffe to be able to take label file as separate from feature file
-        - Modify Caffe to be able to take multiple feature files (should be easy, as separate layers).
-    - Switch to using caffe instead of decaf
     - whitened HOG feature (wrap Jon's code)
     - face detection
     - portrait and landscape classifiers: add to the PASCAL meta-class classifiers
     - make featurization server: gets filename, outputs result back on queue
-    - implement feature computation in vislab that computes multiple levels of decaf feature at once
     - implement presence of text classifier

-Classification experiments
-    - store bit_precision in the results table somewhere.

 Single-person classification accuracy:
     - how good is a single person at predicting the style classification task? the ava task?

-VW:
-    - get vector of weights from VW.
-        : in fact, need --inverse_hash to do this properly, and that seems to slow things down substantially (haven't tried though)
-    - revamp cross-validation to write all results to database to allow iterative improvement and visualizing the effects of the parameters
-    - implement a dot-product distance computation mode in vowpal wabbit that outputs all pairwise distances for the data points; if a model is provided, the distances are in the projected space. this will also implement the k-nn classifier.

 Evaluation
     - average over multiple random subsets of test-balanced data